How A Garden Grove Strip Mall Restaurant Won One Of The Country's Most Prestigious Food Awards

 When John Nguyen got a call telling him his family's Garden Grove restaurant, Pho 79, had won a James Beard award, he had no idea what to think.
 He didn't even know what a "James Beard" was.

 "Why is somebody calling, wanting to see the owners?"
-Nguyen, one of the many family members that own and manage the restaurant, remembers thinking.
+Nguyen, one of the many family members that own and manage the restaurant, remembers asking.
 "James Beard, we didn't know him."

 Named for the late cookbook author and TV personality who championed American cuisine, the James Beard Foundation hands out dozens of awards honoring chefs, restaurants and food writers.
-They're the Oscars of the culinary world, and they've historically been very New York and very Euro-centric.
+They're the Oscars of the culinary world, and historically they've been Eurocentric and all about New York.

 In 1998, the James Beards added the America's Classics Award as a way to honor locally owned restaurants that have "timeless appeal" and "serve quality food that reflects the character of their communities."
 In other words, these are delicious, beloved, unfancy local restaurants that wouldn't fit into any other award category.